Free range eggs

 Simple chicken coops

-In the long run we have found that a chicken tractor does not give the birds the protection they need from the elements, nor from the predators; it's fine during the day but for the nights I had to start looking at simple chicken coops.
+In the long run we have found that a chicken tractor does not give the birds the protection they need from the elements, nor from the predators; it's fine during the day but for the nights I had to start looking at simple coops.

 Free range eggs are truly wonderful but not if you arrive in the morning to find that a mongoose has decimated your flock.